 Sec.
 6-9.
 Suspension of Pupils - Cause.
 For gross disobedience, misconduct, or other violation as defined by the Student Code of Conduct of the Board of Education of the City of Chicago, a pupil may be suspended temporarily by the principal for a period not exceeding ten consecutive school days for each offense.
-For a pupil with a disability, the pupil may be suspended for a period not exceeding ten school days in a school year, except where the school has consulted with and received approval from the Chief Specialized Services Officer or their designee.
-Every such suspension shall be reported to the parent or guardian of the pupil, with a full statement of the reasons for such suspension and also reported to the Chief Area Officer.
-The parent or guardian of a suspended student shall have the right to appeal the suspension decision to the appropriate Chief Area Officer or designee.
-The Chief Area Officer or their designee shall have authority to review the action of the principal and make a final determination as to the suspension of the student.
+For a pupil with a disability, the pupil may be suspended for a period not exceeding ten school days in a school year, except where the school has consulted with and received approval from the Chief Specialized Services Officer of Learning Supports-Special Education or their designee.
+Every such suspension shall be reported to the parent or guardian of the pupil, with a full statement of the reasons for such suspension and also reported to the Chief of Schools.
+The parent or guardian of a suspended student shall have the right to appeal the suspension decision to the appropriate Chief of Schools or designee.
+The Chief of Schools or their designee shall have authority to review the action of the principal and make a final determination as to the suspension of the student.